AUTeam2/server-setup/README.md

 The services are created using `docker-compose up -d`.
 The `-d` options creates the services in a detached state, i.e. running in the background.

-If you want to see console and log output from the services, run in foreground as `docker-compose up`
+If you want to see console and log output from the services, run in foreground as `docker-compose up`.

 The services are destroyed using `docker-compose down`.
 If running in the foreground, stop them using *Ctrl-C*.